 ON THIS PAGE: You will find out more about body changes and other things that can signal a problem that may need medical care.
-To see other pages, use the menu.
+Use the menu to see other pages.

-However, it’s important to talk with your doctor about any lumps that are larger than 2 inches (5 cm), grow larger, or are painful, regardless of their location.
+However, it’s important to talk with your doctor about any lumps that are larger than 2 inches (5 centimeters), grow larger, or are painful, regardless of their location.
 People with sarcoma that starts in the abdomen may not have any symptoms, or they may have pain or a sense of fullness.

 Because STS can develop in flexible, elastic tissues or deep spaces in the body, the tumor can often push normal tissue out of its way as it grows.
 Therefore, a sarcoma may grow quite large before it causes symptoms.
 Eventually, it may cause pain as the growing tumor begins to press against nerves and muscles.

 If you are concerned about any changes you experience, please talk with your doctor.
 Your doctor will ask how long and how often you’ve been experiencing the symptom(s), in addition to other questions.
-This is to help find out the cause of the problem, called a diagnosis.
+This is to help figure out the cause of the problem, called a diagnosis.

 If sarcoma is diagnosed, relieving symptoms remains an important part of cancer care and treatment.
 This may also be called symptom management, palliative care, or supportive care.
-Be sure to talk with your health care team about symptoms you experience, including any new symptoms or a change in symptoms.
+Be sure to talk with your health care team about the symptoms you experience, including any new symptoms or a change in symptoms.

 The next section in this guide is Diagnosis.
 It explains what tests may be needed to learn more about the cause of the symptoms.
-Or, use the menu to choose another section to continue reading this guide.
+You may use the menu to choose a different section to read in this guide.